White Chicken Chili Recipe

-This is the BEST White Chicken Chili Recipe!
-It’s made with shredded tender chicken, an assortment of fresh peppers, corn, creamy and flavorful broth and hearty cannellini beans.
+This is the best white chicken chili recipe!
+Made with shredded tender chicken, an assortment of fresh peppers, corn, creamy and flavorful broth and hearty cannellini beans, this chili is hearty, creamy and delicious!
+The flavor of the chili and the toppings make this the perfect soup.

-I LOVE an easy chili recipe that is packed with flavor and comes together seamlessly.
-I’ve made sure the instructions are very straight forward and easy to follow so that you can make it perfectly every time.
+- Easy and packed with flavor.
+I love an easy chili recipe that is packed with flavor and comes together seamlessly.
+I’ve made sure the instructions are very straight forward and easy to follow so you can make it perfectly every time.

+- Perfect dish for dinner tonight and leftovers!
 This recipe makes quite a bit and can easily feed a small crowd (I estimate about 12 servings).
 If you won’t be eating all 12 servings in 1 sitting, don’t worry!
-These leftovers taste AMAZING!
+These leftovers taste amazing!
 We think it tastes just as good, if not better the second day.
 It’s one of the few recipes we actually look forward to eating night after night.
-(I have a small family of 4 so leftovers were inevitable).

-I love that this white chicken chili is made without cream cheese.
-I know many versions include the thicker cheese but I like it without.
-Don’t get me wrong, you still get a creamy and delicious soup, however this is much lighter and more refreshing.
+- A white chicken chili without cream cheese.
+I know many versions of white chicken chili recipes include the cream cheese, but I like it without.
+You still get a creamy and delicious soup, however without it we have healthy white chicken chili!

-- Ground cumin — I love cumin!
-It adds a warm, kind of earthy flavor.
+- Cumin: This spice adds a warm, kind of earthy flavor.
 And, fun fact, cumin is the base for taco seasoning!

 - Sour cream — A small dollop is all you need.